Skip to content

 Charles Day, a freelance DPM, writes:

-“As far as I can see there is no standard route into digital project management and there doesn’t seem to be a specific course or prior career path that will lead you to being a PM”
+“As far as I can see, there is no standard route into digital project management, and there doesn’t seem to be a specific course or prior career path that will lead you to being a PM”.

-This seems typical of digital project managers.
+His own career path took him from a programmer to a DPM, which seems typical of digital project managers.
 Many of them “stumble” into the job after performing around its periphery for years.

 The process is mostly the same: a talented person (engineer, marketer, or designer) works on different projects within an organization.
 Over time, he takes up more and more responsibilities in managing the project.
 Eventually, this leads to a project management role.